 stretches regularly, between migraines and/or during one could really help.

-Obviously you won't be exercising during an attack.
+Obviously you won't be exercising during an attack, although some find they can abort an attack by walking it off.
 I almost always stretch out my neck before the pain phase hits.

 right exercises specifically designed to treat migraines may assist in

 reducing the number of attacks you experience and even possibly reduce

 the intensity.
 Especially if yours are worse with tension.

 If your migraines are persistent - like mine - you may not be able to cure them but you can learn ways to significantly decrease the frequency and severity of the attacks.